 I believe that anyone in a leadership role has a responsibility not only to recognize the racial differences of the students in their group but also to make it a point to connect with minorities individually and simply listen.

 I believe that empowering people of color means specifically encouraging us to step into positions of power, supporting our voices and recognizing our bravery even if our leadership feels “shaky” or different from that which you are accustomed.
-Part of this is being aware of what we face in leading a predominately white crowd.
+Part of this is being aware of what we face in leading a predominantly white crowd.
 Society continually offers images showing people of color that we don’t measure up to the standard.
 We’re not fed the ideology that we’re born to be CEOs, professors, or even movie starlets, and we’re often not empowered by our own communities.
 Stepping into leadership is intimidating for all, but especially for those who have not been groomed to believe that they should be followed.

 When I open my mouth in a room where I’m the only minority, I’m acutely aware of who is listening.
 I feel a pressure to get it right, to represent my race, to say the thing that will make the crowd nod their heads in agreement.
 I’m always seeking approval.
 But inside I feel, “I have not studied race relations, who am I to discuss such things?
 I have too much skin in this game to try to be eloquent.”